 out.
 Some toxic material (no one knew how much) leaked into

-abdomen.
-We had to keep watch carefully afterward, in case for
+her abdomen.
+We had to keep watch carefully afterward, in case

-complications.
-A further delay of less than a minute in doing
+for complications.
+A further delay of less than a minute in

-that surgery would have probably led to her death.
-It didn't
+doing that surgery would have probably led to her death.
+It

-real at that time.
+didn't feel real at that time.
 Death didn't feel real.
-We just felt

-good that she came out okay, that we didn't focus on the fact that
+We just felt so good that she came out okay, that we didn't focus on

 The doctors explained that her bowel was not firmly attached to the